sashaweiss/dotfiles/README.md

 **Please run all `bin` scripts from the top level of this repo.
 Relatives paths are not my thing.**

+## Fonts

+I personally use [Cascadia Code](https://github.com/microsoft/cascadia-code) and/or [Fira Code](https://github.com/tonsky/FiraCode), patched for Powerline by [nerd-fonts](https://github.com/ryanoasis/nerd-fonts).

+Go to the `nerd-fonts` repo, find the relevant font, and download and install the `.tff`.

 ### If on Linux (incl.
 WSL)

 ```sh